 At the end of 2001 Mrs Thornton moved to St. Martin's Carina and Mr Steve Dunne was appointed as the second Principal of St. Rita's School.
 Mr Dunne led the school through to 2009 with Ms Anne McKenny leading the school from 2010 to 2016.Our current principal is Mrs Carolyn Watson.

-The community developed the school logo and motto of "Knowledge, Truth, and Love" in 1992.
+The community developed the school logo and motto of "knowledge, truth, and love" in 1992.
 This gave the school clear direction and vision for their mission.
 A mission statement was formulated in 1994.
 It emphasises a basis of Christian values within a caring community, which nurtures the potential and uniqueness of each individual.
-The current Mission and Vision statement have been reviewed and renewed to reflect contemporary pedagogy and Catholic identity for 21st Century.
-St Rita’s Vision succinctly calls for all in the community to come each day to Know More, Do More and Be More.
+The Mission Statement was re-developed in 2015 to include the phrase 'we come to school each day to: Know More, Do More, Be More, in line with the development of a school wide pedagogy.
+In 2022 a new vision and mission statement was created along with a new motto of love, hope, faith and service.
+The new vision, mission and motto are reflective of scripture 'work of faith, labour of love and service, promise of hope